- Find meetings near you

 Actions and Opposite Action

-At this point, you can start to connect your feelings to the actions you take.6 What do you notice in your body, your face, and how do you relate to others?
+At this point in learning how to use opposite action, you can start to connect your feelings to the actions you take.6 What do you notice in your body, your face, and how do you relate to others?
 Do your emotions match your behavior?1 Does your behavior match the situation you are in?
 Notice how your emotions influence the way you act and begin to consider whether you need to take opposite action.

 Commitment and Self-Reflection

 Commitment takes consistent practice and self-reflection.
-Remembering how emotion-driven behavior has affected you in the past can remind you of the importance of practicing opposite actions.
-When you set time aside to practice opposite actions, consider the impact that self-regulating your emotions can have on how you interact with others, progress in recovery, enjoy activities, and progress in other life areas.
-Think about the consequences of your past actions and what consequences you would like to see with your opposite actions.6
+When you remember how emotion-driven behavior affected you in the past, it can remind you of the importance of practicing opposite actions.
+When you set time aside to practice opposite actions, consider how emotional self-regulation can help you interact with others, progress in recovery, and enjoy activities.
+Consider the consequences of your past actions and the result you would like to see with your opposite actions.6

 DBT in Addiction Treatment

-Opposite action, and other DBT interventions, are often used in combination with other addiction treatment approaches.3 Using multiple approaches to recovery can help you get the support you need to heal in several areas of your life.
+Opposite action and other DBT interventions are commonly used in combination with other addiction treatment approaches.3 Using multiple approaches to recovery can help you get the support you need to heal in several areas of your life.

 Call 800-839-1686 Toll Free.
 Privacy Guaranteed.
 No Commitment.